Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 - Full Compromise: Attacker has complete control of device

-Why iPhone Security Matters
+Why iPhone Security Matters: The WebKit Attack Surface

 - Find a WebKit bug that triggers on page load